keithrbennett/rika/README.md

 * The [Apache Tika](http://tika.apache.org/) jar file must be installed on your system.
   See the [Installation](#installation) section below for more information.

 Rika currently supports some basic and commonly used functions of Tika.
-Future development may add Ruby support for more Tika functionality.
+Since it runs on JRuby, the Tika library's Java methods can be called directly from Ruby code for more advanced needs.
 See the [Other Tika Resources](#other-tika-resources) section of this document for alternatives to Rika that may suit more demanding needs.

 Rika can be used either as a gem in your own Ruby project, or on the command line using the provided executable.